Cyber-Security-Club-HTU/RamadanCTF/README.md

 **Welcome to the RamadanCTF event organized by the Cyber Security Club at HTU!**

-**The difficuly of questions was relatively easy due to the time constraints (3 hours) of this event.**
+**The difficuly of questions is relatively easy/medium due to the time constraints (3 hours) of this event.**

 ## Event Details